nehpetsde/nfc-iop/docs/pp/link-management.rst

 activation.
 The main purpose of the WKS parameter is to reduce the amount of service discovery or blind communication attempts.

-.. admonition:: Interoperability Test Assumption
+.. admonition:: Interoperability Test Requirement

-   The interoperability test scenarios assume that NFC devices send a WKS parameter during link activation.
+   The interoperability test scenarios require that NFC devices send a WKS parameter during link activation.

 The *Link Timeout (LTO)* parameter announces the maximum time the LLC